 If You Want to Keep Your Family Safe – Check out Crime Rates

+No matter if you are moving during holidays, summer, or in the middle of the spring, the safety of your family should be your top priority.
 Even though violent and property felony rates in the US have decreased steadily over the past 25 years, there are still some places in the country that are safer than others.
 Data provided by the FBI showcases a big difference in felony rates from one location to another.

 If there is more than one spot that seems safe, go over other factors such as job opportunities for you and your partner, livability score, and narrow down your options.
+Making sure that everything is as safe as possible will help you cope with stress when moving.

 Livability Score Is One of the Center Points to Think About